-By Lisa Maurer, MS, CFLE, ACSE, Consultant and Trainer
+By Luca Maurer, MS, CFLE, ACSE, Consultant and Trainer

 The views and opinions expressed in this article are those of the author and not necessarily those of Advocates for Youth.

 Conversations about sexuality can yield many benefits when you talk with your child who has developmental disabilities.
 The positive effects for your child include, not only an understanding of sexuality, but also opportunities to learn, grow, and build skills for life.
 Talking about sexuality sets the stage for talking, without guilt or embarrassment, about body parts and their functions.
 It sets the stage for your child to articulate life goals.
 It equips young people to understand behaviors that are inappropriate in public or that are destructive to relationships, trust, and self-esteem.
 It enables young people to recognize and prevent abuse and exploitation.
 Many parents also observe their children increasing in self-esteem and self-empowerment as they master key concepts related to sexuality.

 Young people who have developmental disabilities deserve accurate, age and developmentally appropriate sexual health information.
 This can sometimes be challenging for parents and young people if some learning channels are blocked or if commonly used teaching tools (such as diagrams and charts) are less than useful for children who learn in non-traditional ways.
 Nevertheless, the numerous benefits are worth the effort.
 Here are some tips and ideas for beginning your conversation:

 - Use pictures as often as you can.
 Photos of family or friends can be a springboard for talking about relationships and social interactions.
 These give important and immediate context to your discussions, which is key for these children who have success with concrete ideas.